Louisiana Tech Bulldogs football: Consensus All-Americans

+Retired numbers

-NFL Draft
+NFL draft

 76 Louisiana Tech players have been drafted into the National Football League (NFL) since the league began holding drafts in 1936.
 Five Bulldogs have been selected in the first round including Terry Bradshaw, Roger Carr, Willie Roaf, Troy Edwards, and Vernon Butler; with Bradshaw being the overall number one pick in 1970.
-Tech had one player selected in the 2021 NFL Draft, DT Milton Williams.

 Current NFL players

-The following are former Louisiana Tech players in the NFL, as of September 10, 2022:
+The following are former Louisiana Tech players in the NFL, as of September 8, 2025: